A Latent Shrinkage Position Model for Binary and Count Network Data: Inference

 Substituting this expression and completing the square gives an approximated likelihood function that is quadratic in $\alpha$, which, when combined with the normal prior on $\alpha$, suggests the use of a normal proposal distribution $N(\Bar{\mu}_{\alpha, C}, \Bar{\sigma}_{\alpha, C}^2)$ with mean

 and variance

 The parameters of this informed proposal distribution depend on the current state of the chain and thus are automatically updated each iteration.
 This maintains the approximation of the target distribution across all iterations of the algorithm.
 A step size factor that multiplies the variance parameter of the proposal distribution is introduced to assist in achieving satisfactory acceptance and further improve mixing.
+In terms of computational gain when compared to using a random walk proposal distribution, in the case of a network with $n=50$ and 2 latent dimensions, for example, using the informed proposal distribution reduced the thinning required by up to 25\%.